 The image above shows a shaft with all the measurements.
 In reality, it creates a closed system whereby the manufacturer cannot guarantee all these dimensions 100%.
 Therefore, you have to determine the most important ones.
 In our case, we chose the end steps to be more important than the length of the central part.
 Thus, we should delete the 120 mm dimension.

 One crucial bit of information that is missing from CAD models is geometric dimensioning and tolerancing (GD & T).
-For example, when looking to produce a shaft for a bearing system, fits are of high importance.
-The right dimensions can guarantee a longer lifetime with less maintenance.
+For example, when looking to produce a shaft for a bearing system, limits and fits are of high importance.
+The right dimensions can guarantee a longer life with less maintenance.

-So while you can fetch all the dimensions automatically by clicking the measure button, tolerancing needs manual action.
-You can learn more about general tolerances here.
+While you can fetch all the dimensions automatically by clicking the measure button, adding engineering tolerances needs manual action.

 Therefore, adding dimensions with lower and upper limits or fit classes is still important.
 Regarding Fractory’s service, we would ask you to enclose a separate drawing with these parameters.
 Note that you do not have to provide the whole dimensioning – only include the tolerances of a single hole on your engineering drawings if necessary.